iv4xr-project/aplib/docs/manual/tutorial_3.md

             . registerTo(comNode) ;
 ```

+In this environment the agents will ony interact with each other, and not with any actual environment.
+So, we use the `NullEnvironment` as the Environment (a `NullEnvironment` does nothing).

 Above, the string "A1" is a unique ID we assign to `agent1` and "teacher" is a string we use to identify its **role**.
 Multiple agents can have the same role.

 Let's now create another agent, and register it to the same communication node: